 Structured Family Recovery (SFR) helps prevent relapse by creating a Recovery Team.
-The team supports the person we love during treatment and throughout the first year of the recovery process.
+The recovery team supports the addicted person during treatment and throughout the first year of recovery.
 A certified SFR Counselor guides the family, and brings recovery to life.

-To practice SFR, the Recovery Team participates in weekly, one-hour conference calls, which keeps everyone connected, no matter where they are.
+How it works: The Recovery Team participates in weekly, one-hour conference calls that keep everyone connected, no matter where they are.
 These calls eliminate the need for office visits and travel.
-The calls feature education, discussion, and planning.
+The format of each call includes education, discussion, and planning.
 The meetings help prevent relapse, promote trust, dismantle the enabling system, and rebuild family relationships.